-Conditions within ECAs and ACAs cannot be ignored in the FNM, as is currently the case with external Control Areas, because their transmission network is embedded in and/or runs in parallel with major parts of the CAISO network, thus having significant impact in the operation of the CAISO grid.
-Loop flow through the ECAs/ACAs is significant and has a large impact on the optimal resource scheduling and the Locational Marginal Prices (LMPs) in the CAISO’s MRTU Market.
-Furthermore, accurate contingency analysis requires an accurate model for ECAs/ACAs.
-For these reasons, ECAs/ACAs must be modeled accurately in the FNM, which presents several challenges, not only in the market applications and information systems, but also in the coordination of scheduling information between the ECAs/ACAs and the CAISO.
+Conditions within IBAAs cannot be ignored in the FNM, as is currently the case with external Balancing Authority Areas, because their transmission network is embedded in and/or runs in parallel with major parts of the CAISO network, thus having significant impact in the operation of the CAISO grid.
+Loop flow through the IBAAs is significant and has a large impact on the optimal resource scheduling and the Locational Marginal Prices (LMPs) in the CAISO’s MRTU Market.
+Furthermore, accurate contingency analysis requires an accurate model for IBAAs.
+For these reasons, IBAAs must be modeled accurately in the FNM, which presents several challenges, not only in the market applications and information systems, but also in the coordination of scheduling information between the IBAAs and the CAISO.

 4.2.6.2 Modeling Approach

-The CAISO has the capability to implement alternative methodologies for modeling ECAs and ACAs.
-The specific ECA/ACA modeling is subject to negotiated agreements between Control Areas, which may be confidential.
-When agreements between the CAISO and other Control Areas provide the required exchange of detailed scheduling and operational data, the CAISO can support the following principles for modeling of ECAs and ACAs:
+The CAISO has the capability to implement alternative methodologies for modeling IBAAs.
+The specific IBAA modeling is subject to the CAISO obtaining the requisite modeling and pertinent information.
+The CAISO will work with other Balancing Authority Areas to obtain the requisite information, some of which may be confidential.
+When the CAISO has secured the required detailed scheduling and operational data, the CAISO can support the following principles for modeling of IBAAs:

-Embedded and adjacent Control Areas, their detailed transmission systems, Generators and Loads are modeled in the FNM.
+Integrated Balancing Authority Areas, their detailed transmission systems, Generators and Loads are modeled in the FNM.

-CAISO State Estimator solves for the state of the ECAs and ACAs.
+CAISO State Estimator solves for the state of the IBAAs.

-CAISO forecasts the Load of ECAs and ACAs or receives the LFs from the ECAs and ACAs.

-Net Interchange values for ECAs and ACAs are available at CAISO.
+Net Interchange values for IBAAs are available at CAISO.

-ECAs and ACAs may have multiple interchange points with CAISO.
-ACAs may have multiple interchange points with other Control Areas.
+IBAA may have multiple interchange points with CAISO.
+Integrated Balancing Authority Areas and/or may have multiple interchange points with other Balancing Authority Areas.

-ECAs and ACAs may participate in the CAISO Markets on a resource-specific basis.
-Subject to the CAISO and the ECA or ACA agreement, it may be sufficient that scheduling be done by using aggregations of resources rather than scheduling all resources individually.
+IBAA may participate in the CAISO Markets on a resource-specific basis.
+As appropriate, it may be sufficient that scheduling be done by using aggregations of resources rather than scheduling all resources individually.

-ECA and ACA Generation or Demand may schedule dynamic transfers with or wheeling schedules through the CAISO Control Area.
+IBAA Generation or Demand may schedule dynamic transfers with or wheeling schedules through the CAISO Balancing Authority Area.

-ECA and ACA system internal transmission constraints are monitored (but may or may not be enforced, depending on agreement with ECAs) by CAISO market system.
+IBAA system internal transmission constraints are monitored but will not be enforced (unless the CAISO and IBAA agree otherwise) by CAISO market system.
 (The mechanism for enabling the ability to monitor but not necessarily enforce constraints is the FNM Exception List.)

-ECA and ACA system losses are calculated and stored in database separate from the loss values of CAISO to enable the CAISO to dispatch CAISO resources based solely upon conditions within the CAISO system.
+IBAA system losses are calculated and stored in database separate from the loss values of CAISO to enable the CAISO to dispatch CAISO resources based solely upon conditions within the CAISO system.

-The effect of ECA and ACA transmission system is excluded from CAISO loss sensitivity calculations and LMPs.
+The effect of IBAA transmission systems is excluded from CAISO loss sensitivity calculations and LMPs.